-Do you think of yourself as a writer?
-Probably not, especially if you think that writers are poets, novelists, or journalists.
-But we all write, every day: sometimes informally to friends in emails or text messages, sometimes just for ourselves (shopping lists, a personal journal, or a diary), and sometimes more formally, whether it be a letter to our landlord, a job application, or a paper for a college course.
+We all write, every day: sometimes informally to friends in emails or text messages, sometimes just for ourselves, and sometimes more formally, whether it is a letter to our landlord, a job application, or an essay for a college course.

 But the other part of writing that often gets overlooked is its usefulness as a way to learn something—a method of learning.
 To write about a topic is necessarily also a way of exploring it, seeing if you understand the relationship among ideas, and internalizing the information so that you can explain it in your own words.